UI/UX Myth

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 End-to-end UI/UX design and implementation.
 Use when the user asks to build new UI from a spec, audit or redesign existing UI, make UI less generic or "AI-looking", improve accessibility (WCAG AA) or responsiveness, create or tighten design systems (tokens, components), design dashboards, admin panels, SaaS apps, tools, settings pages, data interfaces, or any interactive product.
 Also triggers on: "build a landing page", "make this distinctive", "fix usability", "design system", "improve navigation", "fix forms", "mobile layout", "dark mode", or any request involving visual design or frontend implementation.
 Supersedes interface-design, ui-ux-implementation, and ui-ux-pro-max for active product UI work.
-NOT for marketing copywriting or brand strategy.About this skill
+NOT for marketing copywriting or brand strategy.Key capabilities

 UI/UX Myth